homo-iocus/hackathon-for-crisis-app-for-gaap-aoz-challenge/user-stories.md

 - U1: As an admin I want to open a crisis and assign people to their roles and invite them to the platform.
 - U2: As a member of the crisis management I want to have an overview (dashboard) of all actions I can do based on priorities so that they can act quickly.
-(Daniel)
+(Daniel) DONE
 - U3: As a member of the crisis management I want to quickly search for goods that need to be requested.
+(Daniel) DONE
 - U4: As a member of the crisis management I want to see the details about a good.
+(Daniel) DONE
 - U5: As a member of the crisis management I want to make requests goods in order to allocate them as fast as possible.
+(Daniel) DONE
 - U6: As a member of the crisis management I want to see all requests and their status in a place to avoid coordination problems.
+(Daniel) DONE
 - U7: As a storage manager I want to execute an order and update its status so that everyone is informed on whats the status.
 - U8: As an Authorizer Entity I want to authorize requests from the crisis management so that they can further be processed by the storage manager.
 - U9: As a member of the crisis management I want to put together individual request based on different stocks so that I can fulfill certain needs.